Temporarily Minimize the Appearance of Dynamic Wrinkles and More in Denver

 Muscles contract when they receive a signal to do so via a specialized cell known as a neuron.
 BOTOX® blocks contractions in wrinkle-forming muscles by disrupting this typical flow of neuron-signaling.
-It has a similar effect on glands, such as those that produce sweat (especially in the underarm area).
+BOTOX® has a similar effect on blocking glands, such as those that produce sweat (especially in the underarm area).
 This is why BOTOX® is known as a “neuromodulator.”

 The key ingredient in BOTOX® is a purified form of botulinum protein.
 Once injected into a targeted muscle, it works to suppress contractions for months at a time.
 Because neuromodulators are such effective blockers of muscle activity, injectors must be thoroughly trained in their proper handling, use, and regions of delivery.
 Dr. Cohen, as well as our team of Board-Certified Dermatologists, are all very well trained in all of these aspects of injecting BOTOX®.
 At our offices, only doctors inject BOTOX®.

 What is the BOTOX® Injection Process?

 Each tiny-needle stick feels like a slight pinch.
 Patients can expect the treated area to sometimes be slightly tender shortly after their session, with the possibility of bruising, redness, and swelling.
 These BOTOX® side effects and post-injection issues are typically very mild and temporary.
 Some of the most appealing aspects about this treatment are that it is fast and there’s no recovery time needed after injections.